 On the surface, scalping strategies appear simple and more lucrative than swing trading due to the fact that traders have the ability to collect a full day’s profit in just a few minutes.

-- A high level of discipline and
+- A high level of discipline, following a strict trading plan

-- Be willing to follow the parameters of a trading system at all times.
+- Be willing to follow the parameters of a trading system at all times

 - Scalpers are often required to make important decisions without hesitating